aceace001/shell/REPORT.md

 * exit: in 'main()' function, if the command is 'exit', we exit with status 0.

 ### Regular commands
-* After checking builtin command and errors from redirection, we implement the ability for the shell to execute simple regular command such as "ls", "date", or "echo hello" by forking the process to create parent and child process.
+* After checking builtin command and errors from redirection, we implement the ability for the shell to execute simple regular commands such as "ls", "date", or "echo hello" by forking the process to create parent and child process.
 The parent wait until child process is finished by using 'waitpid()' function and print completion.
 The child executes regular command by using 'execvp()' function so that it will automatically search progtams in the '$PATH'.

 ## **Phase 4-6**
-From phase 4 to 6, we made changes to the implementation we had for phase 0-3 to perform out redirection, piping, error management, and one extra feature "out redirection append"
+From phase 4 to 6, we made changes to the implementation we had for phase 0-3 to perform out redirection, piping, error management, and one extra feature "out redirection append".

 ### Out redirection
 * In the 'main()' function, we perform output redirection inside child process.